samthebest/dump/agile-software.md

 So I have invented a new term which I believe we should follow (but not dogmatically (smile) )

+### ATDD

+Focus on testers

 ## UCDD - Use Case Driven Development - Solving the TDD debate and providing Data professionals with hope

+Fundemental difference to TDD, ATDD and BDD is that tests:

+ - Need not be written before writing code*
+ - Need not be written in a specific ubiquitis language or using some special framework**

+* We invent a new criteria: any code that when deleted does NOT make any test fail, should be deleted.
+This means you need some E2E tests that are very simple.
+In Data Science and Big Data this is the "does not throw exception and outputs more than 0 bytes".

+This way this stops people from deleting used code, but doesn't unnecessary test things that are so simple they cannot go wrong.
+E.g. suppose a JIRA is "add --help to our CLI", testing the actual output of --help is silly, but checking it outputs something and does not error is not silly.

+Write some tests before writting code, particularly very simple easy to write tests.
+Sometimes writting a logical test turns out to be unnecessary if the implementation turns out to be simple (or just a library).

+** Conventions are important and ensuring people understand the tests are important, but tests can be bash scripts, or whatever.

 The procedure step-by-step: